 - The Basic Seoul Urban Plan for 2020 was a revision of and supplement to the 1997 Plan, targeting the year 2020 and a population of 9.8 million.
-The existing plan’s CBD (Central Business District) system was maintained to ensure consistency in policy.
-If the Basic Urban Plan of 2011 is considered to comprehensively embrace the material and socioeconomic aspects, the Basic Urban Plan for 2020 was more strategic in nature, with clear priorities, goals and strategies.
-The 2020 Plan also reflected expert and public opinion, proposed goals and a monitoring index, and provided direction for urban development in each of the 5 living spheres as one of the ways to promote balanced regional development.
-Its urban spatial structure is comprised of one primary center, 5 secondary centers (Yeongdong, Yeongdeungpo, Yongsan, Cheongnyangni/Wangsimni, and Sangam/Susaek), 11 local centers, and 53 district centers.
+The existing plan’s CBD system was maintained to ensure consistency in policy.
+If the Basic Urban Plan of 2011 was considered to comprehensively embrace the material and socioeconomic aspects, the Basic Urban Plan for 2020 was more strategic in nature, with clear priorities, goals and strategies.
+The 2020 Plan also reflected expert and public opinion, proposed goals and a monitoring index, and provided direction for urban development in each of the five living spheres as one of the ways to promote balanced regional development.
+Its urban spatial structure is comprised of one primary center, five secondary centers (Yeongdong, Yeongdeungpo, Yongsan, Cheongnyangni/Wangsimni, and Sangam/Susaek), 11 local centers, and 53 district centers.

 - The Seoul Plan 2030 was developed to revise and supplement the Basic Seoul Urban Plan for 2020.
-It targeted the year 2030 and an estimated population of 10.2 million, according to Statistics Korea.
+It targeted an estimated population of 10.2 million by 2030, according to Statistics Korea.
 The Basic Urban Plan for 2020 had independent plans for each of the 12 sectors, and therefore, seeking connection and consistency between the plans would be restricted.
 Moreover, the information provided was too broad and technical for the general public to understand.
-In the Seoul Plan 2030, the amount of such information was materially reduced and simplified into 5 key issues and 17 goals.
+In the Seoul Plan 2030, the amount of such information was materially reduced and simplified into five key issues and 17 goals.
 It was firmly built on the actual involvement of people from diverse backgrounds, such as ordinary citizens, experts, city council members, civil servants, and personnel from the Seoul Institute, and the information made accessible and easy to understand.
 The Plan was established with an emphasis on governance of the wider area within Seoul, in consideration of the relationship between the autonomous districts and the Seoul metropolitan areas.
-To address the issues related to spatial structure (public demand for better quality of life, the widening wealth gap between regions, expansion and absorption into the Seoul urban area, fierce competition between global megacities etc.), the Plan proposed switching back to the multi-nucleic system, with a focus on various connections to the CBD (Central Business District) and utilization of diverse functions.
-The multi- nucleic system that the Plan suggested was comprised of 3 city centers (the ancient Hanyang walled city area, Yeongdeungpo/Yeouido, and Gangnam), 7 wider-area centers (Yongsan, Cheongnyangni/Wangsimni, Changdong/Sanggye, Sangam/Susaek, Magok, Gasan/Daerim, and Jamsil), and 12 local centers, with a particular emphasis on the functional connection.
+To address the issues related to spatial structure (public demand for better quality of life, widening wealth gap between regions, expansion and absorption into the Seoul urban area, fierce competition between global megacities, etc.), the Plan proposed switching back to the multi-nucleic system, with a focus on various connections to the CBD (Central Business District) and utilization of diverse functions.
+The multi-nucleic system that the Plan suggested was comprised of three city centers (the ancient Hanyang walled city area, Yeongdeungpo/Yeouido, and Gangnam), seven wider-area centers (Yongsan, Cheongnyangni/Wangsimni, Changdong/Sanggye, Sangam/Susaek, Magok, Gasan/Daerim, and Jamsil), and 12 local centers, with a particular emphasis on the functional connection.

 <Figure 1> The History of Urban Planning & Institutional Framework